top of page

 Thus, let us focus on what is essential and set aside what is useless,

-This verse offers a valuable lesson for anyone learning Sanskrit—or any vast field of knowledge, for that matter.
-It’s easy to get lost in the dense jungle of traditional Sanskrit grammar or the labyrinth of Western historical linguistics.
-While exploring these depths can be fascinating, my approach to writing my textbook, Reading Sanskrit, and teaching is to prioritize what is most relevant to my students at their current stage of learning, rather than getting lost in the minutiae.
+It is easy to lose oneself in the dense jungle of traditional Sanskrit grammar or the labyrinth of Western historical linguistics.
+Though exploring such depths can be fascinating, my approach—both in writing Reading Sanskrit and in teaching—is to focus on what is most relevant to students at their present stage of learning, rather than getting lost in the minutiae.

-The Buddhist tradition’s inclusion of śabda-vidyā—the study of language—alongside four other sciences (logic, medicine, crafts, and inner or spiritual knowledge) as just one, albeit important, part of a practitioner’s program of self-cultivation also serves as an important reminder: language learning isn’t an isolated pursuit.
-In South Asian traditions, it has always been deeply connected to the larger quest for wisdom and a meaningful life—what one might, in the West, call the good life.
+The Buddhist tradition’s inclusion of śabda-vidyā—the study of language—alongside four other sciences (logic, medicine, crafts, and inner or spiritual knowledge) as the first step of a practitioner’s program of self-cultivation also serves as an important reminder: language learning isn’t an isolated pursuit.
+In South Asian traditions, it has always been deeply connected to the larger quest for wisdom and a meaningful life.
+As the great 5th century poet and linguist Bhartṛhari once put it, “Language study is the doorway to liberation.”

 —Luke Gibson